-React static property should not be defined as an instance property
+Static properties of a React class component should not be defined as instance properties

 • REACT_STATIC_PROPERTY_IN_INSTANCE